Using the Android app¶

 Lookup the listening address and API key in the options of the app you are currently using.
 Alternatively, do an export/backup in the app you are currently using.
 This might be a good idea anyway.
 The backup directory will contain the file

-which also contains the listening address and API key.
-The export will also contain the HTTPs certificate which you need if HTTPs is used.Install and start the Syncthing app from Syncthing Tray.
+config.xml, which also contains the listening address and API key.
+The export will also contain the HTTPS certificate, which you need if HTTPS is used.Install and start the Syncthing app from Syncthing Tray.

 Ensure that running Syncthing is disabled under the runtime condition settings.